Lensing, Shadow and Photon Rings in a Magnetized Black Hole Spacetime: GEODESICS IN THE ERNST SPACETIME

 The constant $\epsilon$ has values of { $0$, $-1$ and $+1$ for lightlike, timelike and spacelike geodesics}, respectively. { If $B \neq 0$ there is no fourth constant of motion, so the geodesic equation is not completely integrable.}

 After rewriting Eq. (\ref{eq:Lagrangian}) as

 we see immediately that geodesics with $L \neq 0$ cannot reach infinity in an Ernst spacetime with $B \neq 0$: If $L \neq 0$, the right-hand side is bounded away from 0 on the interval $2M<r<\infty$, so the left-hand side must be bounded away from 0 as well.
-However, along a geodesic with $L \neq 0$, (\ref{eq:L}) requires $\mathrm{sin} \, \theta \neq 0$; as a consequence, if such a geodesic reaches infinity, the left-hand side would approach 0 if $B \neq 0$.
-This generalizes a result of Dhurandhar \textit{et al.}~\cite{Dhurandhar1983}, who had shown that lightlike geodesics in the equatorial plane with $L \neq 0$ cannot reach infinity.
+However, along a geodesic with $L \neq 0$, Eq. (\ref{eq:L}) requires $\mathrm{sin} \, \theta \neq 0$; as a consequence, if such a geodesic reaches infinity, the left-hand side would approach 0 if $B \neq 0$.
+This generalizes a result of Dhurandhar and Sharma~\cite{Dhurandhar1983}, who had shown that lightlike geodesics in the equatorial plane with $L \neq 0$ cannot reach infinity.

-\subsection{Circular lightlike geodesics { about the $z$-axis}}
+\subsection{Circular lightlike geodesics about the $z$-axis}

-Circular lightlike orbits { about the $z$-axis} require
+Circular lightlike orbits about the $z$-axis require

 Applying these conditions, we find that they hold only in the equatorial plane $(\theta=\pi/2)$, leading to the cubic equation

 Dhurandhar and Sharma \cite{Dhurandhar1983} and Esteban \cite{Esteban1984} showed that this cubic equation admits two real solutions $r_1$ and $r_2$ with $r_1>r_2>2M$ if $0 < B < B_c$, where